Cubic graphs and the golden mean: Transitive TLF-planar graphs

+Let the graph $G$ lie in one of the last five categories.
 We identify $G$ with a specific planar, TLF embedding in the hyperbolic plane every face of which is a regular polygon.
-The proof is similar in overall approach to that of Theorem \ref{thm:1}, as follows.
+The required proof in each case is similar in overall approach to that of Theorem \ref{thm:1}.
 Let $\WW_n$ be the set of eastward $n$-step SAWs from $0$ on the singly-infinite ladder $\LLp$ of Figure \ref{fig:2}.
 Fix a root $v \in V$, and let $\Si_n(v)$ be the set of $n$-step SAWs on $G$ starting at $v$.
-We shall construct an injection from $\WW_n$ to $\Si_n(v)$, and the claim will follow by \eqref{eq:3}.
+We shall construct an injection from $\WW_n$ to $\Si_n(v)$, and the inequality $\mu(G) \ge \phi$ will follow by \eqref{eq:3}.

-\grg{} We construct next an injection from $\WW_n$ to $\Si_n(v)$.
 Let $w\in \WW_n$.
-We shall explain how the word $w$ encodes an element of $\Si_n(v)$.
-In building an element of $\Si_n(v)$ sequentially, at each stage there is a choice between two new edges, which, in the sense of the embedding, we may call `right' and `left'.
+For each of the five categories above, we shall explain how the word $w$ encodes an element of $\Si_n(v)$.
+In building an element of $\Si_n(v)$ sequentially, at each stage there is a choice between two new edges, which, in the sense of the embedding, we may call `right' and `left' (when viewed from the previous edge).
 The key step is to show that the ensuing paths on $G$ are indeed SAWs so long as the cumulative differences between the aggregate numbers of right and left steps remain sufficiently small.

-\grg{} Some preliminary lemmas follow.
+Some preliminary lemmas follow.
 Let $G \in \sT_d$ be infinite, where $d \ge 3$.
 A cycle $C$ of $G$ is called \emph{clockwise} if its orientation after embedding is clockwise.
-Let $C$ be traversed clockwise, and consider the changes of direction at each turn.
-Since the vertex-degree is $d$, each turn is along one of $d-1$ possible non-backtracking edges, exactly one of which may be designated \emph{rightwards} and another \emph{leftwards} (the other $d-3$ are neither rightwards nor leftwards).
-Let $r=r(C)$ (\resp, $l=l(C)$) be the number of right (\resp, left) turns encountered when traversing $C$ clockwise, and let
+Suppose a walker traverses $C$ clockwise.
+On arriving at a vertex $w$ of $C$, the walker faces $d-1$ possible exits from $w$, the rightmost of which is designated \lq right' and the leftmost \lq left' (the other $d-3$ are neither right nor left).
+Let $r=r(C)$ (\resp, $l=l(C)$) be the number of right (\resp, left) turns taken by the walker as it traverses $C$ clockwise, and let

 \begin{lemma} Let $G \in \sT_d$ be infinite with $d \ge 3$.
 Let $C$ be a cycle of $G$, and let $\sF:=\{F_1,F_2,\dots,F_s\}$ be the set of faces enclosed by $C$.
 There exists $F \in \sF$ such that the boundary of $\sF\setminus F$ is a cycle of $G$.
 The set of edges lying in $\partial F \setminus C$ forms a path. \end{lemma}